cmames/zramit/README.md

 cd zramit
 ./zramit.sh --install
 ```
-You can delete the zramit directory after install
+You can delete the zramit directory after install.

 ### Configure